Badhreesh/dotfiles/README.md

 # Dotfiles
-This is a collection of all the dotfiles that configures all the tools that I use for my development environment.
+This is a collection of all the dotfiles that configures the tools that I use for my development environment.

 # How to install them
 Clone the repo to home folder (~):